1dayac/Novel-X/README.md

 * --lr20 - needed if you run pipeline on a bam file obtained by LongRanger2.0 pipeline
 * --nt - optinal filtering of non-human sequences from the orphan contigs

-You can invoke message by typing:
+You can invoke help message by typing:

 ```
 python novel-x.py run --help